Discrete linear Weingarten surfaces

-\section Discrete linear Weingarten surfaces in space forms.
 We aim to describe discrete linear Weingarten surfaces, defined in terms of mixed areas, cf \href[ref.bpw10]{[3, Def~8]} and \href[ref.bjl11]{[4, Def 3.1]}, in Riemannian and Lorentzian space forms in a unified manner.
 To this end we consider the space form geometries as subgeometries of Lie sphere geometry: fix orthogonal vectors ${\fk p,q}\in\R^{4,2}\setminus\{0\}$ and let